custom-app/ngx-customapp-sdk/README.md

 - Subscription requests are sent in the socket.
 - Subscription responses received from the socket.
 - May be more sockets are opened and more auth and subscription messages are sent.
-- The user can logout, logout from every device, may be change an account back and fourth.
+- The user can log out, logout from every device, may be change an account back and forth.
-- After logout all of the sockets are closed.
+- After logout all the sockets are closed.

 ### Pattern 5 "Auth after an authorized socket"
 Flow: